-- 01) Aftermarket flame arresters that meet USCG, UL-1111 or SAE J-1928 Marine standards may be used.
+01) Aftermarket flame arresters that meet USCG, UL-1111 or SAE J-1928 Marine standards may be used.
+The ducting/support/adapter between the flame arrester and carburator may be modified or aftermarket.

 Carburetor jets (replaceable type), needle valves and needle valve springs may be changed.
 Choke may be removed provided additional air intake for the engine is not created.
 Aftermarket primer system may be installed.
-No other carburetor modifications will be allowed. - O2) The entire fuel system is a closed system.
+No other carburetor modifications will be allowed.

+02) The entire fuel system is a closed system.
 The watercraft must not vent or spill fuel at any attitude with or without the engine running.
-Original equipment fuel tank, fuel pickup, fuel filler, fuel filter, fuel tap assembly and relief valve must be used and cannot be modified.
+Original equipment fuel tank, fuel pickup, fuel filler, fuel filer, fuel tap assembly and relief valve must be used and cannot be modified.
 Fuel petcock may be bypassed.
 Additional fuel filters may be used.
 Fuel tank filler cap may be modified or aftermarket provided a hazard is not created.

 - 01) RPM limiter function may be bypassed or eliminated. - 02) CDI unit may be modified or aftermarket. - 03) Ignition timing may be changed.
-Modifications to the original equipment ignition pickup mount will be allowed. - 04) Original equipment charging system must be used. - 05) No other ignition system modifications will be allowed. - 06) Replacement batteries are allowed but must fit into the original equipment battery box and be securely fastened. - 07) Engine temperature sensor may be disconnected and/or removed.

-08) Aftermarket spark plugs with a different heat rating may be used.
+Modifications to the original equipment ignition pickup mount will be allowed. - 04) Original equipment charging system must be used. - 05) No other ignition system modifications will be allowed. - 06) Replacement batteries are allowed but must fit into the original equipment battery box and be securely fastened. - 07) Engine temperature sensor may be disconnected and/or removed. - 08) Aftermarket spark plugs with a different heat rating may be used.